 - permanent pelvic pain

 In serious cases, the IUD must be removed surgically.
 Sometimes surgical repairs are required, and removal of the uterus (hysterectomy) may be necessary.Mirena IUD Lawsuits

 There are quite a number of Mirena IUD lawsuits.
 Many of them are filed in New Jersey state court where they have been combined into a type of class action known as a "mass tort."
 The cases share common discovery, which is an efficient way to conduct cases where there are many injuries arising from the same defective medical device.
 Mirena lawsuits are gaining steam elsewhere.
 Mirena IUD claims have also been filed in late 2012 in Ohio and California.
 Our law firm anticipates the number of cases to rise dramatically in the upcoming months and years.Will My Mirena IUD Lawsuit Reach a Settlement or Will I Need to Go to Trial?

 The short answer to this question is we do not know.
-There is certainly no guarantee that if you bring a Mirena IUD injury claim, you will resolve it in a settlement that brings you a lot money.
+There is certainly no guarantee that if you bring a Mirena IUD injury claim, you will resolve it in a settlement that brings you a lot of money.
 But, the history of mass tort litigation like this suggests that the odds are strongly against an individual plaintiff going to trial.
 The far more likely outcome than a jury trial is a settlement or a dismissal of the claims.
 In our opinion, if you have a viable claim, a settlement is far more likely than a dismissal.
-But these cases are in their early stages - no MDL class action has even been formed yet - so there are still a lot of different directions your case can go.
-Keep in mind, the vast majority of lawyers handing the Mirena IUD cases are going to front the costs and expenses involved in any claim so there is no risk to you for joining these lawsuits.
+Keep in mind, the vast majority of lawyers handing the Mirena IUD cases are going to front the costs and expenses involved in any claim, so there is no risk to you for joining these lawsuits.